Talon Build Guide by fwii

 ✦Do not expend too much time in lane at this point and look to roam mid or bottom after level 6.

-Second Recall:✦After Tiamat and Boots of Speed, purchase a Serrated Dirk and build towards Duskblade of Draktharr.
+Second Recall:✦After Tiamat and Boots, purchase a Serrated Dirk and build towards Duskblade of Draktharr.
 These items will give you the best possible early game damage.

 Laning Phase: (Level 5-9)✦At this point, you should consider destroying the Tower as soon as possible to end the laning phase.
 Ending the laning phase will allow Talon to roam and dominate other lanes.
 It's perfect if your Jungler is in your lane to help you; however, if you are unable to efficiently take the tower, do not worry.
 There are plenty of optimal options available to Talon.